Sample independent contractor agreement PDF

 Is there an easier way to send an independent contractor agreement?

-Often, business owners looking to avoid the hassle of sending and managing their own independent contractor agreements choose to outsource this and other related work to a third-party.
-These options typically handle the heavy lifting on behalf of the client, allowing them to focus more on the company mission.
+Often, business owners looking to avoid the hassle of sending and managing their own independent contractor agreements choose to outsource this and other related work third-party.
+These options typically handle the heavy lifting on behalf of the client, allowing them to focus more on the company’s mission.

 The most common options include: